aws/aws-cdk/packages/aws-cdk-lib/aws-cloudfront/README.md

 When you create a distribution, CloudFront assigns a domain name for the distribution, for example: `d111111abcdef8.cloudfront.net`; this value can be retrieved from `distribution.distributionDomainName`.
 CloudFront distributions use a default certificate (`*.cloudfront.net`) to support HTTPS by default.
-If you want to use your own domain name, such as `www.example.com`, you must associate a certificate with your distribution that contains your domain name, and provide one (or more) domain names from the certificate for the distribution.
+If you want to use your own domain name, such as `www.example.com`, you must associate a certificate with your distribution that contains your domain name, and optionally provide one (or more) domain names from the certificate for the distribution.

 The certificate must be present in the AWS Certificate Manager (ACM) service in the US East (N. Virginia) region; the certificate may either be created by ACM, or created elsewhere and imported into ACM.
 When a certificate is used, the distribution will support HTTPS connections